-In accordance with the relevant codes, the Directors have assessed the prospects of the Company over a three year period.
-The Directors believe this period to be appropriate because it reflects the weighted average life of the loans advanced by the Company to SMEs
+In accordance with the relevant codes, the Directors have assessed the prospects of the Company over a three-year period.
+The Directors believe this period to be appropriate because it reflects the weighted average life of the loans advanced by the Company to SMEs.

-In their assessment of the viability of the Company, the Directors have considered each of the principal risks and uncertainties listed on pages 8 and 9.
+In their assessment of the viability of the Company, the Directors have considered each of the principal risks and uncertainties listed on pages 8 and 9 and in particular the ability of Funding Circle Platforms to originate new loans when making an assessment of the Company's viability.
 The Board believes that the primary risks, other than tail risks beyond its control, that may impact on the Company's ability to continue as a viable business are:

-- Default risk: and - Insufficient loans originated.
+- Default risk; and - Insufficient loans originated.

 The Directors have also considered the Company's income, expenditure and cash flow projections and the fact that the Company's investments held directly or through its subsidiaries do not comprise readily realisable securities which can be sold to meet funding requirements if necessary.
 The Company maintains a risk register to identify, monitor and control risk concentration.
 In addition, overall credit and economic conditions are monitored to provide insight with respect to potential warnings on adverse changes at a macroeconomic level.
-In particular, the Directors highlight the uncertainties facing the UK and the EU as they enter negotiations over the United Kingdom's withdrawal from the European Union and the impact these may have on defaults within the Group's existing loan portfolio as well as on the Group's ability to originate new loans.
+In particular, the Directors highlight the uncertainties facing the UK and the EU as they continue negotiations over the United Kingdom's withdrawal from the European Union and the impact these may have on defaults within the Group's existing loan portfolio as well as on the Group's ability to originate new loans.

-Based on the Directors' evaluation of the Company's current position and the results of the stress test performed on the base assumptions used for their viability assessment, the Directors have concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over a three year period.
+Based on the Directors' evaluation of the Company's current position and the results of the stress test performed on the base assumptions used for their viability assessment, the Directors have concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over a three-year period.